Least Damaging Hair Extensions

 The Takeaway

-Creating an effective hair routine and going in for touch-ups will avoid damage.
+Creating an effective hair routine and getting touch-ups will help prevent damage.